artefactual/atom-docs/admin-manual/installation/upgrading.rst

 Restart services
 ================

-To ensure everything works correctly, you must restart your services after upgrading, including PHP-FPM, memcached, and the atom-workers managed by the job scheduler.
+To ensure everything works correctly, you must restart your services after upgrading, including PHP-FPM, Memcached (if you're using it as cache engine), and the atom-workers managed by the job scheduler.

 **To restart PHP-FPM**: